Yankees–Red Sox rivalry

 The Yankees–Red Sox rivalry is a Major League Baseball (MLB) rivalry between the New York Yankees and the Boston Red Sox.
-Both teams have competed in MLB's American League (AL) for over 120 seasons and have since developed what is arguably the fiercest rivalry in all of American sports.
-In 1919, Red Sox owner Harry Frazee sold star player Babe Ruth to the Yankees, which was followed by an 86-year period in which the Red Sox did not win a World Series.
-This led to the popularization of a superstition known as the "Curse of the Bambino," which was one of the most well-known aspects of the rivalry.
+Both teams have competed in MLB's American League (AL) for over 120 seasons, and have developed what is considered by many to be the fiercest rivalry in American sports.
+Coined "The Rivalry" by some, the 1919 sale of star Red Sox player Babe Ruth to the Yankees popularized one of the most well-known aspects of the rivalry: a superstition known as the "Curse of the Bambino", attributed to Boston’s 86-year World Series drought which began upon Ruth’s sale to New York.
+Much like the Mets–Yankees rivalry, the Yankees have often been portrayed as the dominant heel, whereas the Red Sox have garnered a long-standing reputation for being an unfavored underdog, most notably during media coverage of the 2004 American League Championship Series (ALCS).
+Where they overcame a 3-0 deficit in the series to win the pennant and sweep the 2004 World Series.

 The rivalry is often a heated subject of conversation, especially in the home region of both teams, the Northeastern United States.